"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Vibram V-Trail 2.0

 The V-Trail 2.0 delivers once again in true five-finger style—outfitting each toe in its own flexible, water-repellant sleeve.
-The updated 2019 version brings a sturdier 3D-printed mesh for protection against rocks when you’re carving out gnarly singletrack, but still maintains the agility you expect from the beloved “toe shoes.”
+It brings a sturdier 3D-printed mesh for light protection against rocks when you’re carving out gnarly singletrack, but still maintains the agility you expect from the beloved “toe shoes.”
 The same quick-cinch closure system means you won’t waste time fiddling with soggy, muddy laces.

 ―CLOSEST TO THE REAL THING―

-Last (and certainly least) is the most minimalist option out there—the running sandal.
-The Mono 2.0 from Luna Sandals, like the Altra Vanish-R above, is about as close to barefoot as you can get without hitting the road in your socks.
-Needless to say, these guys are lightweight and flexible, and have just enough thickness so your feet don’t get chewed up on rocks and gravel.
-If you really want to know what it feels to run like the Raramuri, just strap on the Mono.
+Last, and certainly least, is the most minimalist option out there—the running sandal.
+Taking its name from notoriously difficult ultra race, the Leadville Trail model from Luna Sandals is about as close to barefoot as you can get without hitting the road in your socks.
+Needless to say, these guys are lightweight and flexible, and have just enough thickness (11mm) so your feet don’t get chewed up on rocks and gravel.
+If you really want to know what it feels to run like the Raramuri, just slide into a pair of Lunas.

 You Might Also Like